MicrosoftDocs/azure-docs-powershell/azurermps-5.7.0/AzureRM.Compute/New-AzureRmImageConfig.md

 ## INPUTS

-### System.String
+### None
-System.Collections.Hashtable
-Microsoft.Azure.Management.Compute.Models.ImageOSDisk
-Microsoft.Azure.Management.Compute.Models.ImageDataDisk[]
+This cmdlet does not accept any input.

 ## OUTPUTS

-### Microsoft.Azure.Management.Compute.Models.Image
+### Microsoft.Azure.Commands.Compute.Automation.Models.PSImage

 ## NOTES

 ## RELATED LINKS